Lexicon

 via Carl Schmitt

 The moment when rules fail and crisis exceeds normal channels.
 Schmitt: the sovereign is he who decides on the exception.
-The republican answer: plurality rather than monopoly.
-Fork rights pluralize the exception—when the community fractures, no single authority need decide; members may reconstitute under different governance with portable primitives intact.
+The republican answer: plurality.
+Fork rights pluralize the exception — when the community fractures, no single authority need decide; members may reconstitute under different governance with portable primitives intact.
 The exception remains; its locus shifts from one sovereign to many paths.

 Exception Channel